Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 ***Properties.*** Any properties a weapon has are listed in the Properties column.
 Each property is defined in the [Properties](index.md#weapon-properties) section.

-***Category.*** Firearms are considered ranged weapons for the purposes of effects, abilities, feats, and spells that refer to weapons unless a restriction or limitation explicitly prevents their use.
-If an ability or spell refers to “ranged weapons” or simply “weapons,” firearms are included unless stated otherwise.
+***Category.*** Firearms are considered Ranged weapons for the purposes of effects, abilities, feats, and spells that refer to weapons unless a restriction or limitation explicitly prevents their use.
+If an ability or spell refers to "ranged weapons" or simply "weapons," firearms are included unless stated otherwise.

 ***Mastery.*** Each weapon has a mastery property, which is defined in the [Mastery Properties](mastery.md) section.
-To use that property, you must have a feature that lets you use it.
+To use or replace that property, you must have a feature that lets you use it.

 ### Short-Arm